When did you start working here?

 Over 35 years, I’ve trained at least a couple thousand journalists on newsroom management, ethics, social media, and emerging technologies.
 I’m proud of that.
 In all the stories I’ve covered, I’m most proud of the work I did covering the Oklahoma City bombing of 1995.
 My wife and I lived only four miles from the Murrah Building, and we felt the blast rock our home.
 I was a sports executive producer at the time, but I didn’t do any sports work for six weeks after the bombing.
 Instead, I worked with victims’ families, the local coroner's office and other media around the world in helping organize coverage of 168 funerals (for families that wanted media coverage).

 What are you most proud of in your life?

 My family: a wonderful wife and two great kids.

 What do you love about living in the Tri-State?

-I’ve lived here for eight years, so I’m not a native.
+I’ve lived here for over a decade, so I’m not a native.
 But I tell everyone who asks that we will never leave here.
 We love it here.
 I love the hills, the weather, the people, and the easy lifestyle.
 I don’t think everyone here gets how easy it is to get by here, compared to other cities.
 We have a low cost of living, pretty easy traffic, and very friendly people.